 Obviously, you want to protect your intellectual capital, so first, we conclude the Non-Disclosure agreement.

-We now have access to your systems and information, which we use to develop our proposal which will contain our assumptions, our development tasks, milestones, copyright cession and last but not least, our charges.
-Please note that it is firstly preferable for us to have remote access to your product or a full installation on a notebook computer.
+I should now have access to your systems and information, which I use to develop the proposal which will contain my assumptions, my development tasks, milestones, copyright cession and last but not least, my charges.
+Please note that it is firstly preferable for me to have remote access to your product or a full installation on a notebook computer.
 Obviously, this is greatly dependent on the architecture of the product.
 Sometimes, the use of a VPN environment is preferred.

 At this stage a deposit payment is required.